Lavender-Spice Mulled Apple Cider

 Serves: (6) 1 cup servings

-To find more lavender inspired recipes check out The Art of Cooking with Lavender found here: https://nancyslavenderplace.com/ product/art-cooking-lavender/
+For more lavender inspired recipes check out The Art of Cooking with Lavender.

-I love the combination of seasonings in this super- fragrant and full-bodied apple cider.
+You'll love the combination of seasonings in this super- fragrant and full-bodied apple cider.
 It is worth purchasing some lavender buds and a vanilla bean, though you can sub vanilla extract for the piece of bean, if necessary.
-I call for whole spices because they taste fresher and don’t leave residue in the cider, but you must, ground spices will certainly suffice.
+Use whole spices because they taste fresher and don’t leave residue in the cider, but if you must, ground spices will certainly suffice.

 • 2 quarts good-quality sweet (not hard) apple cider